Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method

 with arbitrary points $\vy_{\plicplane_i,k}$ coplanar to both $\vfface_k$ and $\plicplane_i$ ($\blacksquare$/$\blacksquare$ in \reffig{faceorigin_illustration} illustrate some candidates).
-In order to eliminate the last two contributions in \refeqn{face_area_sequential}, after some manipulations, one finds that the origin $\vx_{0,k}$ associated to the face $\vfface_k$ is subject to three scalar constraints:
+In order to eliminate the last two contributions in \refeqn{face_area_sequential} one finds, after some manipulations, that the reference point for the area computation $\vx_{0,k}$ associated to the face $\vfface_k$ is subject to three scalar constraints:

-corresponding to a \textbf{unique} choice; cf.~the right panel in \reffig{faceorigin_illustration} for an illustration. \begin{remark}[Multiple truncation] A secondary implication of \refeqn{face_origin_constraints} is that the \textsc{Gaussian} divergence theorem cannot be employed to generalize this concept for positioning more than two planes sequentially, since the choice of $\vx_{0,k}\in\setR^3$ would be subject to more than three constraints.
-For a multi-material application, with, say, $M$ different materials, the topological connectivity of the truncated polyhedron must be re-established $\lfloor\frac{M-1}{2}\rfloor$ times. \end{remark} The upcoming section~\ref{sec:computational_details} derives the computational details of the strategy outlined above.
+corresponding to a \textbf{unique} choice of $\vx_{0,k}$ on the intersection $\plicintersectionpoints$ and on the respective face $\vfface_k$; cf.~the right panel in \reffig{faceorigin_illustration} for an illustration.
+Note that this choice of the reference point $\vx_{0,k}$ ensures that the contributions of the edges located on the planes $\primaryplicplane$ and $\secondaryplicplane$ emerging from the truncation become zero.
+The choice of the volume reference point $\plicbase$ on the intersection $\plicintersectionpoints = \primaryplicplane\cap\secondaryplicplane$ and the area reference points $\vx_{0,k}$ on $\plicintersectionpoints$ and additionally on face $\vfface_k$ eliminates the necessity of reestablishing the connectivity of the residual polyhedron $\cutpolyhedron$ after the first truncation, i.e.\ the neighbor relations of points and faces on the new face of the cut polyhedron after the truncation are not required.
+Since any area reference point $\vx_0,k$ is an admissible candidate for the volume reference point $\plicbase$, we set $\plicbase\defeq \vx_{0,1}$ (on the first \textit{intersected} face chosen as $\vfface_1$), which reduces the computation effort further by additionally eliminating the contribution of $\vfface_1$ to the volume. \begin{remark}[Multiple truncation] A secondary implication of \refeqn{face_origin_constraints} is that the \textsc{Gaussian} divergence theorem cannot be employed to generalize this concept for positioning more than two planes sequentially, since the choice of $\vx_{0,k}\in\setR^3$ would be subject to more than three constraints.
+The topological connectivity of the truncated polyhedron must be reestablished $\lfloor\frac{M-1}{2}\rfloor$ times for a multi-material application with $M$ different materials. \end{remark}